-Pursuant to a consent statement/prospectus dated April 8, 2021, which was included as part of a Registration Statement on Form S-4 filed by Energy Transfer, the Partnership solicited written consents from its common unitholders to approve the Merger Agreement and, on a non-binding, advisory basis, the compensation that will or may become payable to the Partnership's named executive officers in connection with the transactions contemplated by the Merger Agreement.
+Pursuant to a consent statement/prospectus dated April 8, 2021, which was included as part of a Registration Statement on Form S-4, as amended (File No. 333-254477), initially filed by Energy Transfer on March 19, 2021 (the "Energy Transfer Registration Statement"), the Partnership solicited written consents from its common unitholders to approve the Merger Agreement and, on a non-binding, advisory basis, the compensation that will or may become payable to the Partnership's named executive officers in connection with the transactions contemplated by the Merger Agreement.
 Pursuant to previously disclosed support agreements, CenterPoint Energy and OGE Energy, who collectively own approximately 79.2% of the Partnership's common units, delivered written consents approving the Merger Agreement and, on a non-binding, advisory basis, the transaction-related compensation proposal.
-While the consents of CenterPoint Energy and OGE Energy are sufficient to approve the transaction, the Partnership is requesting that all of its common unitholders approve the Merger and other proposals outlined in the consent statement/prospectus by executing and returning the written consents furnished therewith.